isambard-uob/isambard/README.md

 ISAMBARD has a few Python package requirements, just install them through pip if it asks for them.
 We recommend using the [Anaconda Python 3 distribution](https://www.continuum.io/downloads), it contains most of the dependencies.

-~**Windows Users** - You'll need to download a C compiler, if you want to use ISAMBARD.
-This is because we use a package called Cython to make the code run fast.
-The exact version of Microsoft Visual C++ compiler depends on the python version that you are using.
-Here are the [installation instructions](https://wiki.python.org/moin/WindowsCompilers).~

-~*You can also use MinGW, but it's not currently supported.
-[Instructions here](http://cython.readthedocs.io/en/latest/src/tutorial/appendix.html).*~

-The most recent versions of ISAMBARD contain precompiled binaries for Python 3.5/3.6 on Windows/Mac, so a C compiler should no longer be required!

 ### External Programs

 To get the most out of ISAMBARD, a couple of external programs are recommended: